dbrgn/flugbuech/README.md

 tracker which generates IGC files, but it can also be used without an IGC file for every flight.

-I plan to provide a free hosted version of the flight book, but it should also be possible to host it yourself, either on a server or on your own local computer.
+A free hosted version of the flight book can be found at [flugbuech.bargen.dev](https://flugbuech.bargen.dev/).
+If you want a beta-account, just send me an e-mail to [flugbuech@bargen.dev](mailto:flugbuech@bargen.dev).
+Alternatively you can also host the software yourself.

 The IGC file is stored together with the flight data.
 Every flight can be linked to an [XContest](https://www.xcontest.org/) upload.